-- applicant shall not cause: A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply intakes. - The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).
-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state - waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
+- A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply - D. interference with water use practices near public recreation areas or water supply intakes.

+2. The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).

+3. Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
 Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.
-The facility shall be covered by either a Subtitle D NPDES mining permit or a Subtitle D State Construction and Operating Permit for mining activities.

-An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NWP 44.

-- 45. Repair of Uplands Damaged by Discrete Events.
+The facility shall be covered by either a Subtitle D. NERES mining permit or a Subtitle D. - The facility shall be covered by either a Subtitle D NPDSS mining permit or a Subtitle D State Construction and Operating Permit for mining activities.
+An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NWP 44. - 45.
+Repair of Uplands Damaged by Discrete Events.
 This NWP authorizes discharges of dredged 45.
 Repair of Uplands Damaged by Discrete Events.
-This NWP authorizes discharges of dredged or fill material, including dredging or excavation, into all waters of the United States for activities associated with the restoration of upland areas damaged by storms, floods, or other discrete events.
-This NWP authorizes bank stabilization to protect the restored uplands.
+This NMP authorizes discharges of dredged or fill material, including dredging or excavation, into all waters of the United States for activities associated with the restoration of upland areas damaged by storms, floods, or other discrete events.
+This NMP authorizes bank stabilization to protect the restored uplands.
 The restoration of the damaged areas, including any bank stabilization, must not exceed the contours, or ordinary high water mark, that existed before the damage occurred.
-The district engineer retains the right to determine the extent of the pre-existing conditions and the extent of any restoration work authorized by this NWP.
+The district engineer retains the right to determine the extent of the pre-existing conditions and the extent of any restoration work authorized by this NMP.
 The work must commence, or be under contract to commence, within two years of the date of damage, unless this condition is waived in writing by the district engineer.
-This NWP cannot be used to reclaim lands lost to normal excession processes. the district engineer This NWP cannot be used to reclaim lands lost to normal erosion processes the district engineer.
-This NWF cannot be used to reclaim lands lost to normal erosion processover an extended period.
+This NMP cannot be used to reclaim lands lost to normal erosion processes over an extended period. over an extended period.